DessimozLab/FastOMA/README.md

 ```

 ### using omamer's output
-The first step of the FastOMA pipele is to run OmaMer.
+The first step of the FastOMA pipele is to run [OMAmer](https://github.com/DessimozLab/omamer).
 If you already have the hogmap files, you can put them in the `in_folder/hogmap_input_folder`.
 Then your structure of files will be
 ```
 $ tree ../testdata/